 Other Majors

-Students interested in changing to other majors after starting at UMass Lowell can do so through each program’s change of major process.
-Most programs require meeting a minimum GPA and completing the appropriate form.
-You can review each program’s contact information on the Solution Center’s Program Change Page.
+If you are looking to change into another program before you start classes, you can submit your request through your Admissions Portal.
+If you decide to change your major after you start classes at UMass Lowell, you can do so through each program’s change-of-major process.
+Most programs require that you meet a minimum GPA and complete the appropriate form.
+You can review each program’s requirements and contact information on the Solution Center’s Program Change Page.

 Helpful Steps to Guide You:

 • Treat this as a plan, not a guarantee.
-Meeting the minimum requirements allows you to apply, but admission depends on available space in the program.
+Meeting the minimum requirements allows you to submit a request, but approval depends on available space in the program.

 • Get advising early.
 Work with your academic advisor to map out which prerequisites you need, when to take them, and how to stay on track for graduation.